Why should I quit smoking?

 Choose the methods you want to use to quit smoking.

 For most people, talking to friends or others for support can be helpful.
 Make a list of support people and their phone numbers.

 Think about which situations make you want to smoke and plan how you will cope with each one.

 Learn what to expect and how you can make it better.
 For example, irritability is a common withdrawal symptom, and deep breathing helps many people cope with this symptom.

 Are other tobacco products safe?

-These tobacco products are as harmful as cigarettes.
-However, many people use these products because they think these are safer than cigarettes.
+Tobacco is sold in many forms in Canada.
+Many are as harmful as cigarettes.
+Examples include spit tobacco, cigars, pipe tobacco, bidis, herbal cigarettes, etc. Many people use these products because they think these are safer than cigarettes.
 Most products have many of the same toxic chemicals as cigarettes.
 These can be just as addictive and harmful to a person’s health.

-For more information on tobacco products, see HealthLinkBC File #30b Tobacco Products are not a Safe Alternative to Cigarettes.
+For more information on tobacco products, see HealthLinkBC File #30b Health Risks of Alternative Tobacco Products.

 Electronic smoking products (also known as ecigarettes, electronic cigarettes or vapour) which claim to help people quit smoking or contain nicotine are not approved by Health Canada for sale or use in Canada.
 The safety, efficiency, and quality of these products has not been fully evaluated by Health Canada and these products may pose health risks.
 For more information about e-cigaretes, visit QuitNow www.quitnow.ca/tools-and-resources/e-cigarettes.php.